8ctopus/hstat/README.md

 hstat is a command line tool to test web pages performance.

-Inspired from [php-httpstat](https://github.com/talhasch/php-httpstat) and [httpstat](https://github.com/reorx/httpstat).
+It was inspired from the works of @talhasch [php-httpstat](https://github.com/talhasch/php-httpstat) and @reorx [httpstat](https://github.com/reorx/httpstat).

 # how to install